Could my child have ADHD?

 My child has ADHD and I want to know more

 ADHD can be very difficult for children and their parents as children may be seen as naughty or out of control.
-However there are many ways to help your child once the diagnosis has been made.
-These include behavioural treatment, medication, counselling and special educational support in school.
-Not all children need medication and for those that do, they may only need to use it for school.
-Many adults with ADHD can learn coping strategies as they get older and may be able to stop medication if they were using it when they were younger.
+However, there are many ways to help your child once the diagnosis has been made.
+These include behavioural treatment, medication, counselling and special education support in school.
+Not all children need medication and those that do may only need to use it for school.
+Many adults with ADHD can learn coping strategies as they get older and may be able to stop the medication if they were using it when they were younger

 - All Dogs Have ADHD by Kathy Hoopman.
 A great book with photographs of dogs which are used to explain common symptoms of ADHD with humour and sensitivity.
 It also focuses on some of the positives of this diagnosis and describes some coping mechanisms.